apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     Note that SSL feature will be enabled when user plugs-in zookeeper.serverCnxnFactory, zookeeper.clientCnxnSocket as Netty.

+* *observerMasterPort* :
+    the port to listen for observer connections; that is, the port that observers attempt to connect to. if the property is set then the server will host observer connections when in follower mode in addition to when in leader mode and correspondingly attempt to connect to any voting peer when in observer mode.

 * *dataDir* :
     the location where ZooKeeper will store the in-memory database snapshots and, unless specified otherwise, the